 The original Persian Islamic dynasties began to emerge with the rise of the monists in the early ninth century.
 The region fell under the influence of successive waves of Persian, Turkish, and Mongol invaders.
 This influence lasted until the rise of the Safavids, who instilled the Twelver Shi’a doctrine as the official creed of the country in the early sixteenth century.

-A synthesis was formed between Persian culture and Shiite Islam; a mixture within which the Persian culture and the Shiite Islam have an unforgettable impact on each other.
+A synthesis was formed between Persian culture and Shiite Islam; a mixture within which Persian culture and Shiite Islam have an unforgettable impact on each other.

 Reza Pahlavi rose to power in the country in 1925.
 His eldest son ascended the throne in 1941 AD.
-However, a widespread dissatisfaction led to the overthrow of his rule after the outbreak of the 1979 revolution.
-This revolution brought to power a regime that combines parliamentary democracy with an Islamic rule led by the country’s clergy.
+However, widespread dissatisfaction led to the overthrow of his rule after the outbreak of the 1979 revolution. his revolution brought to power a regime that combines parliamentary democracy with Islamic rule led by the country’s clergy.

-Local currency is riyal which is officially linked to a bundle of currencies.
-The natural resources include petroleum, natural gas, coal, chrome, copper, iron ore, lead, manganese, zinc and sulfur.
+The local currency is the riyal which is officially linked to a bundle of currencies.
+The natural resources include petroleum, natural gas, coal, chrome, copper, iron ore, lead, manganese, zinc, and sulfur.

 The media environment in Iran is repressive and tightly controlled.
-Iran is ranked 169 on the 2016 Freedom of the Press Index made by Reporters Without Borders.
-The Iranian constitution, amended in 1989, stipulates that “publications and the press enjoy freedom of expression unless they harm the fundamental principles of Islam or the rights of the public.”
+Iran is ranked 178 out of the 180 countries on the 2022 Freedom of the Press Index made by Reporters Without Borders.
+The Iranian constitution, amended in 1989, stipulates that “publications and the press enjoy the freedom of expression unless they harm the fundamental principles of Islam or the rights of the public.”

-Prominent faces in Iran include the new Quds Force commander Esmail Qaani, the human rights lawyer Nasrin Sotoudeh, in addition to Sadiq Larijani, the head of the Iranian judiciary in the service of the Supreme Leader.
+Prominent faces in Iran include the new Quds Force commander Esmail Qaani, the human rights lawyer Nasrin Sotoudeh, in addition to Gholam-Hossein Mohseni-Eje’i, the head of the Iranian judiciary in the service of the Supreme Leader.

 Football is the most popular sport in Iran.
 According to the FIFA rankings for June 2019, the Iranian national team is ranked 20 internationally and first in Asia.
 The Iranian Premier League, also known as the Persian Gulf Cup, is the highest tier of football club tournaments in Iran.
 The two most popular clubs, Persepolis and Esteghlal, are from Tehran.
 When teams head off into the Tehran derby, the stands are crowded with Persepolis fans in red and Esteghlal fans in blue.